apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AsVolumeFrom lists the names of containers in which the volume should be mounted.</p>
+<p>asVolumeFrom defines the list of containers where volumeMounts will be injected into.</p>
 </td>
 </tr>
 </tbody>